Format: Self-paced / asynchronous program

 - Identify methods to teach case conceptualization to supervisees.

 - Define dual awareness in supervision, and practice engaging in a deliberate shift between focus on supervisee’s relationship with clients and evolving relationship within supervision.

 - Explain at least 2 reasons why understanding common factors and transtheoretical approaches improve supervisees’ understanding of psychotherapy.

 - Explain how to help supervisees use case conceptualization to develop and carry out interventions.

 Borden, W. (Ed.), (2010).
 Reshaping theory in contemporary social work: Toward a critical pluralism in clinical practice.
-New York, Columbia University Press.
+Columbia University Press.

 Dewan, M.J., Steenbarger, B.N., & Greenberg, R.P.
 (Eds.).
 (2018).
 The art and science of brief psychotherapies: A practitioner’s guide (3rd ed.).
 Washington, D.C.: American Psychiatric Press

 Fleuridas, C. & Krafcik, D. (2019).
 Beyond four forces: The evolution of psychotherapy.
 SAGE Open, 9(1), doi.org/10.1177/2158244018824492